BlasBenito/myWebsite/content/home/experience.md

   date_end = "2019-12-31"
   description = """
   - Designed and instructed 9 editions of the post-graduate course "Workshop in Ecological Niche Modelling" (184 hours, 225 students).
+  - My lectures were recorded and made available in the outreach plataform of the National Research Council of Spain (CSIC).
   """

 [[experience]]